viglesiasce/eucadev/README.md

         $ git clone https://github.com/eucalyptus/eucadev.git

+5. *Optionally:* Check the default parameters in `Vagrantfile`
+  * `method` of installation is `"source"` by default.
+Set the value to `"package"` for an RPM-based installation,  which can take less than half the time of a source install (e.g., 20 min instead of 48), but won't allow you to edit the re-deploy code easily.
+  * `memory` is 3GB (`3072`) by default.
+For a source-based install without a Web console you may be able to get away with less, like 1GB.
+Giving the VM more should improve performance.

-5. Start the VM and wait for eucadev to install Eucalyptus in it (may take a long time, _over 30 min_):
+6. Start the VM and wait for eucadev to install Eucalyptus in it (may take a long time, _20-60 min_ or more):

         $ cd eucadev; vagrant up